humanmade/altis-local-server/docs/README.md

 * `composer server status` - Displays the status of all containers.
 * `composer server logs <service>` - Tail the logs from a given service, defaults to `php`, available options are `nginx`, `php`, `db`, `redis`, `cavalcade`, `tachyon`, `s3` and `elasticsearch`.
 * `composer server shell` - Logs in to the PHP container.
+* `composer server cli -- <command>` - Runs a WP CLI command, you should omit the 'wp' for example `composer server cli -- info`